Vedant-K-cell/Amzone-Clone-Ui/README.md

-# Amzone-Clone-Ui
+# Netflix-Clone-Ui
-I make the first page of amazone.com UI
+I make the first page of Netflix.in UI